 Over the past two years, The Syria Campaign has secured endorsements of the White Helmets’ work from actors including George Clooney, Aziz Ansari, Ben Affleck, and pop stars like Coldplay and Justin Timberlake.
 The Syria Campaign also helped orchestrate the production of an Oscar-winning Netflix documentary about the White Helmets in 2017.
 In the email to Waters, a Corniche Group staffer urged the singer to watch that film and provided him with a link to its trailer.

-“I would encourage the celebrities who’ve signed to endorse the White Helmets to stop supporting them because we know what they are,” Waters told the Grayzone Project.
+“I would encourage the celebrities who’ve signed to endorse the White Helmets to stop supporting them because we know what they are,” Waters told The Grayzone.
 “I don’t blame them for having bought in to it.
 On the face of it, it felt plausible that the White Helmets were just good people doing good things.
 But now we know they’re trying to encourage the West to drops bombs and missiles illegally in Syria.”

 Waters said he also concluded that The Syria Campaign — the PR firm behind the White Helmets — was not simply the humanitarian voice it purported to be, but a corporate outfit that represented much more prosaic interests.